Buying Rental Properties — As Easy as Buying a Stock

 Doorvest is backed by M13 (a venture-capital fund that invested early in Lyft, Snapchat, and Ring) and Mucker Capital.
-Other notable investors include founders and executives from Wealthfront, Opendoor (a billion-dollar real-estate company), and Invitation Homes (the largest owner of single-family rentals in America with a nineteen-billion-dollar market cap).
+Other notable investors include founders and executives from Wealthfront, Opendoor (a four-billion-dollar real-estate company), and Invitation Homes (the largest owner of single-family rentals in America with a fifteen-billion-dollar market cap).

 Andrew is a real-estate investor and business-development expert.